HackYourFuture-CPH/React/week4.5/lesson-plan.md

 }
 ```

-### Cat app Feature 1 - add age
+### Cat app feature 1 - add age

-FEATURE: add both the name and the age of the cat
+- add both the name and the age of the cat

-### Cat app Feature 2 - update the age of a cat
+### Cat app feature 2 - update the age of a cat

-FEATURE: update previously added cat age
+- update previously added cat age

-### Cat app Feature 3 - filter by name
+### Cat app feature 3 - filter by name

-FEATURE: filter the cats by name
+- filter the cats by name

-### Cat app Feature 4 - sort by name and age
+### Cat app feature 4 - sort by name and age

-FEATURE: sort the list by name and age
+- sort the list by name and age

-### Cat app Feature 5 - toggle sort and filter
+### Cat app feature 5 - toggle sort and filter

-FEATURE: only show filter and sort functionality when there are more than 5 cats
+- only show filter and sort functionality when there are more than 5 cats